First check you have correct pedal free travel @ the master cylinder.

 on Fri Nov 19, 2010 12:54 pm, edited 1 time in total.

-TO DIAGNOSE, TROUBLESHOOTING OR FAULT FINDING IN ANY AUTO SYSTEM....
+TO DIAGNOSE, TROUBLESHOOT OR FAULT FIND ANY AUTO SYSTEM....